Spanish language in science and technology

 The Spanish language is used in diverse areas of science and technology.
 However, despite its large number of speakers, the Spanish language does not feature prominently in scientific writing, with the exception of the humanities.
-One estimate puts the percentage of Spanish language publications in natural sciences and technology as 0.5% of the world total, a low number in view of the fact that Spanish is often considered to rank second or third among languages in various other metrics and estimates.
+One estimate puts the percentage of Spanish language publications in natural sciences and technology as 0.5% of the world total, a low number since Spanish is often considered to rank second or third among languages in various other metrics and estimates.
 In the humanities a similar estimate yields 2.81%.

 Summarizing the status of the Spanish language in the sciences, researcher Álvaro Cabezas writes: "No serious scientist publishes his best works in a language other than English".

 The creation of new terminology in Spanish is due more to the translation of concepts from other languages than to the crafting of original ideas.

 Bibliometric studies

 Among Spanish-language articles indexed in Scopus from 1996 to 2011, 10.8% qualify as "Life Sciences", 13.2% as "Physical Sciences", 44.4% as "Health Sciences", 29.6% as "Social Sciences, Arts & Humanities" and 2.0% as "Multi-disciplinary & Undefined".
 Thus a higher percentage of Spanish language content is published in "Health Sciences" and "Social Sciences, Arts & Humanities" than is the case for English, Chinese or Russian.
 Spanish shares this trait with Portuguese, Italian, Dutch and French.

 A bibliometric study of publications on the subject of "digital communication" indexed in Scopus and Web of Science found that in both databases, Spanish-language articles comprise around 6.5% of the content.
 Notably, in these databases various authors with articles published in Spanish were based in non-Spanish speaking countries.
 A 2014 Google Scholar search on the words "biodiversity" and "conservation" yielded Spanish as the language with the second most entries — far behind English and just ahead of Portuguese.